isaacbernat/presentations/optimise/final.md

 <div style="margin-left:-4rem" ><img src="./images/img_v08i.py.png" height="90%" width="90%"/></div>

 ???
 ### ETA V7 N=2^20: 195 years. v0 was 98.263.
-That's >500x total!

-Significant speedups can be achieved using non-incremental approaches.
-In this case we use a calculation based on Euclid's formula to generate primitive pythagorean triples.

-Didn't know if I should call it "paradigm shift", "do research", or "full rewrite".
+We saw Python3 went from 100k years to 200.
+A 500x speedup. v7 in C++ O3 would take 1.4 years.
+That's a 70.000x speedup!
+But we can do better!

-People get attached to code, and there is this sunk cost fallacy which prevents people from discarding and recognising the "wasted effort" when that would be the more effective approach.
+People tend to get attached to code, and there is a limit on how one can improve an algorithm incrementally.
+There is this sunk cost fallacy which prevents people from discard something and starting from scratch.
+That would be recognising "wasted effort" and that can be hard to accept.

+"Paradigm shift" or "full rewrite" would both describe this approach.
+In our case this algorithm is based on Euclid's formula to generate primitive pythagorean triples and is quite different (read formula out loud here).

+Being so different also makes speedup estimation harder but try anyway, it's fun ;D

 ---